- Politics and Social Issues»

 I've said it before and I'll say it again

 Every moment of my life as a soldier I've been stateside.
 I was never once deployed and the last time I fired a weapon was in BCT.
 Believe it or not, this is quite common.
 There are many soldiers who serve but aren't called to fight.
 At the same time, some have been deployed up to eight times.
 It doesn't make much sense to me.

 These are the real heroes

-What you see to the right is the Tribute Memorial Wall of the Marines Memorial Club of San Francisco.
+What you see above is the Tribute Memorial Wall of the Marines Memorial Club of San Francisco.
 It is a room in the club that honors the service members of all branches that gave the ultimate sacrifice during Operation Iraqi Freedom and Operation Enduring Freedom.
 Of course this image is just a small part of it.

 These are the real heroes.
 This is the reason I shy away from the attention I get.
 I just don't deserve it.

 Are you a veteran or a service member?
 It doesn't matter which branch.
 If so, swing by if you're in the Bay Area!